 However, no matter how solid the forecast, sometimes things go wrong and situations change.
 When this occurs, the risk of product spoilage in the DC rises, putting a grocer’s ability to service its customers in question.
 The complexity of the problem increases because different lots of a product are going to expire at different times.
 These “blindspots” in replenishment can result in costly rush shipments to stores, lost sales from product shortages on the shelves or, even worse, sunk costs on spoiled food.

 This is where Manhattan’s expiry control technology can help.
 Our replenishment solution includes a unique approach to exploiting the lot-level expiration information available from most modern warehouse management systems.
 By factoring in expiration dates of different lots, our technology makes the sawtooth logic much more nuanced and sophisticated – in essence adding tiers – when determining how much product to order when expiration events are expected to occur.

-Omni Inventory Optimisation
+Omni Inventory Optimization

 As customers demand greater speed and convenience in their lives, omnichannel in grocery is emerging.
 Stores are offering a range of options, including curbside pickup, locker delivery, click and collect and home delivery, with new possibilities on the way.
-Every new consumer fulfilment option creates its own lift and shift on demand, making inventory management even more complicated.
+Every new consumer fulfillment option creates its own lift and shift on demand, making inventory management even more complicated.